MicrosoftDocs/dynamics365-guidance/guidance/business-processes/about-industry-manufacturing.md

 ## Forecast to plan

 The following list shows the business processes (L3) that apply to this industry under the end-to-end scenario *forecast to plan*.
 Learn more at [Forecast to plan overview](forecast-to-plan-overview.md).
+Links will be added when the articles become available.
 <!--
 -    -->